 A decree of dissolution allows both parties to a civil partnership to marry.
 If a court is satisfied that the required conditions (see Rules below) are met, the court will grant the decree of dissolution, dissolving the civil partnership.
 When it grants the decree of dissolution, the court may also make orders in relation to the payment of maintenance and lump sums, the transfer of property, the extinguishment of succession rights, pension rights etc.

-The fact that the parties must have been living separate lives for a couple of years before an application for a dissolution is made, means that separating civil partners may enter into a separation agreement to regulate matters between them before they seek a dissolution
+The fact that the parties must have been living separate lives for two years before an application for a dissolution is made, means that separating civil partners may decide to enter into a separation agreement to regulate matters between them before they seek a dissolution

 In any application for a decree of dissolution, the court can review any previous arrangements made by the parties such as a separation agreement, particularly if the circumstances of either party has changed.